 Boxelder bugs have an ovular shape and are about a half-inch long.
 Generally, they’re about as third as wide as they are long.
 These bugs look slightly flat and are primarily black but have orange or reddish-colored markings on their backs.
 This bug has six legs and wings with a head that’s thinner than their thorax.

 These bugs lay yellow eggs, but the eggs change to red as the nymph develops.
-Once born, the boxelder nymphs look very similar to the adults but tend to be red.
+Once born, the boxelder nymphs look very similar to the adults but are wingless and tend to be red.

 Moreover, boxelder bugs look similar to squash bugs and milkweed bugs.